fonztara/fonztara/README.md

 **`Curious lifelong learner`**
 **`(Developer/UX Enthusiast)`**

 I'm a Swift developer with a strong design sensibility and a deep appreciation for the Apple ecosystem.
-I believe in the limitless potential that comes from seamless integration, and I’m passionate about leveraging technology and innovation to create meaningful solutions to real-world problems through code.<br/>
+I believe in the limitless potential that comes from seamless integration, and I’m passionate about leveraging technology and innovation to create meaningful solutions to real-world problems through code.
+<br/><br/>
 User Experience is at the core of my work—I’m especially drawn to Accessibility and continually explore new ways to make digital products more intuitive, inclusive, and effortless to use for everyone.

 #